MattiasFredriksson/pybind11_tensor/README.md

 # pybind11_tensor
 Simple header-only library for exposing Eigen::Tensors to python within C++ pybind11 modules.
 Implementation is similar to the Eigen::Matrix type_casters available in the pybind11 distribution but handles tensor Map and Ref differently.
-Relevant type_caster implementations are available in [include/pybind11_eigen_tensor.h](../include/pybind11_eigen_tensor.h).
-The alpha version support the (latest) stable eigen release 3.3.9.
+Relevant type_caster implementations are available in [include/pybind11_eigen_tensor.h](./include/pybind11_eigen_tensor.h) and supports eigen 3.3.9.

 # Alpha version